-The conference fee includes registration, the general reception on Wednesday, coffee breaks & lunches
+The conference fee includes registration, the general reception on Wednesday, coffee breaks and lunches

 Accommodation, the boat trip (Tuesday), and conference dinner (Thursday) are NOT included.
-Reservations for the boat trip and the conference dinner can be made during the registration process.
+Reservations for the boat trip (NOK 450) and the conference dinner (NOK 700) can be made during the registration process.

-Conference registration fee: In case of cancellation before May 1st, 2022 (time zone: CET 23.59), an administration fee of 40% will be charged (meaning that 60% will be refunded).
-From May 1st, 2022 no refunds will be made.
+Conference registration fee: In case of cancellation before 30 May 2022 (23:59 CET), an administration fee of 40% will be charged (meaning that 60% will be refunded).
+After 30 May 2022 no refunds will be issued.
 A transfer of registration to a colleague is not possible.
-A cancellation has to be done by e-mail to firstname.lastname@example.org
+Cancellations have to be made by e-mail to email@example.com

-Conference dinner tickets: In case of cancellation before May 1st, 2022 (time zone CET 23.59), an administration fee of 40% of the conference dinner ticket will be charged (meaning that 60% will be refunded).
-From May 1st, 2022, no refunds will be made.
-A cancellation has to be done by e-mail to email@example.com
+Conference dinner tickets: In case of cancellation before 30 May 2022 (23:59 CET), an administration fee of 40% of the conference dinner ticket will be charged (meaning that 60% will be refunded).
+After 30 May 2022, no refunds will be issued.
+Cancellations have to be made by e-mail to firstname.lastname@example.org

 30 November 2021: Call for papers/submission opens